1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 STAMBA Hotel Tbilisi

-If you're looking to splurge on a higher-end hotel, consider the gorgeous STAMBA Hotel.
-The chic boutique hotel is located in the historic quarter of Tbilisi and has a hip cafe and restaurant that is worth checking out alone.
-The hotel is walking distance from trendy cafes, restaurants and designer boutiques.
-Rooms start from $197 USD - $347 USD for two people depending on the time of year you travel.
+If you're looking to splurge on a higher-end hotel, consider the gorgeous Stamba Hotel, which was once a Soviet publishing house.
+The chic hotel is located in the historic neighbourhood of Vera and has a hip cafe and restaurant that is worth checking out alone.
+The hotel is within walking distance from trendy cafes, restaurants and designer boutiques.

-If STAMBA is above your price-point, consider staying at their sister property, Rooms Hotel Tbilisi, which also has a wonderful design and a vintage-chic feel.
+If Stamba is above your price point, consider staying at their sister property, ROOMS Hotel Tbilisi, which is connected by a courtyard.
+It also has a wonderful design and a vintage-chic feel.
+If you stay there, we advise not booking a room with a street view since it can get noisy.

 What to do in Tbilisi